tonybebber/requirejsToDo/README.md

 ///// About

-Just giving require.js a try.
-Please excuse the un-original 'To Do' app concept
+Just giving require.js a try

 ///// Demo